wur-bioinformatics/package_publishing_example/assignment.md

         uses: actions/deploy-pages@v2
 ```

+This workflow will upload and deploy the contents of docs/ every time you push to main.

 #### Step 3 – Enable GitHub Pages in your repo settings

 Go to Settings → Pages, choose the workflow, and save.

 Your documentation should now be published at
 `https://<username>.github.io/<repository>/`.

+Check the documentation for this repository at:

 ## Assignment 4: Miscellaneous tips and tricks with github